 Rescue Plan: Let the Sun Shine In

 A grow light is another great way to give your indoor mint plant the UV rays it needs.
-This small, bendable one is an ideal height for herbs.

 It’s less common, but mint growing in the ground can still suffer if the sunshine is blocked by buildings, trees or shrubs.